 Lately, we’ve covered some of the most common causes of truck accidents: truck driver decision and truck size and weight.
-In this article, we will cover some additional hazards that can lead to deadly truck crashes in Indiana.
+In this article, our Indianapolis truck accident attorney will cover some additional hazards that can lead to deadly truck crashes in Indiana.

 The following all-too-common scenarios can cause big rigs to crash and risk the lives of occupants of smaller passenger cars: